-192 An equity risk premium is an input in developing cost of capital estimates (i.e., "expected return", "required return", or "discount rate") for use in a discounted cash flow model.
-Note: Three of the four Duff & Phelps Valuation Handbooks have been transitioned from print to a new online delivery platform, the "Cost of Capital Navigator".
-The Cost of Capital Navigator guides financial professionals through the process of estimating the cost of capital, a key component of any valuation analysis.
-The Cost of Capital Navigator can be used to estimate country-level cost of equity capital globally, for up to 188 countries, from the perspective of investors based in any one of up to 56 countries.
+199 An equity risk premium is an input in developing cost of capital estimates (i.e., "expected return", "required return", or "discount rate") for use in a discounted cash flow model.
+Note: The D&P/Kroll "Cost of Capital Navigator" guides financial professionals through the process of estimating the cost of capital, a key component of any valuation analysis.
+The Cost of Capital Navigator can be used to estimate country-level cost of equity capital globally, for approximately 180 countries, from the perspective of investors based in any one of up to 56 countries.
 For more information, visit dpcostofcapital.com.

 Our equity risk premium covers 1926 to the present.
-The original data source for the time series comprising the equity risk premium is the Center for Research in Security Prices (CRSP).193 CRSP chose to begin its analysis of market returns with 1926 for two main reasons.
+The original data source for the time series comprising the equity risk premium is the Center for Research in Security Prices (CRSP).200 CRSP chose to begin its analysis of market returns with 1926 for two main reasons.
 CRSP determined that 1926 was approximately when quality financial data became available.
 They also made a conscious effort to include the period of extreme market volatility from the late 1920s and early 1930s; 1926 was chosen because it includes one full business cycle of data before the market crash of 1929.